dan-nl/yeoman-prompting-helpers/readme.md

 ```

 ## example project
-the [generator-node-module][generator-node-module-url] illustrates how to use these helpers
+[generator-node-module][generator-node-module-url] illustrates how to initially setup the helpers and [generator-license][generator-license-url] shows how to use the shared prompt answers

 ## license
 [MIT License][mit-license]